 Example #2 – Sales Cycle Tracker Example

-Step 4: After this arrive net workdays between a start date and end date.
+Step 4: After this, arrives at net work days between a start and end date.

-Step 6: Now arrive current date by applying TODAY formula.
+Step 6: Now, arrive at the current date by applying the TODAY formula in Excel.

-Step 7: Now calculate no., of day’s completed from start date to the current date.
+Step 7: Next, calculate the number of days completed from the start date to the current date.

-Step 8: Arrive as per daily target what should be the current revenue.
+Step 8: Arrive as per the daily target; what should be the current revenue.

 Step 10: Calculate if the average trend sales continue for the rest of the project, what would be the end revenue.

-Now we have completed our calculation part.
-Using this let’s create some visual charts which can help us track the project by just looking at the chart.
+Now, we have completed our calculation part.
+Using this, let us create some visual excel charts which can help us track the project by just looking at the chart.

-Step 1: Let’s create a simple column chart first.
-Select the cell B6 and create a column chart.
+Step 1: Let us create a simple column chart first.
+Select cell B6 and create a column chart.

 Step 5: We have a chart like this now.

-Step 8: Now both the columns are overlapped and the chart looks like this.
+Step 8: Both the columns are overlapped.
+The chart may look like this.

-Step 11: Draw round shape just below the chart and adjust it.
+Step 11: Draw a round shape below the chart and adjust it.